Search Filters

 10-year outcomes of the Journey-Deuce bicompartmental knee arthroplasty

-Randeep Singh Aujla, MBChB ChM FRCS (Tr&Orth) MFSEM, UNITED KINGDOM Jennifer Woodhouse, Msc, AUSTRALIA Michael Andreas Finsterwald, MD, AUSTRALIA Jay R. Ebert, PhD, AUSTRALIA Christopher W. Jones, FAOrthA FRACS PhD MBBS(Hons) BEng(Hons) BCom, AUSTRALIA Piers Yates, MBBS(Hons) BSc(Hons) MRCS(Eng) FRCS(Tr & Orth) FRA, AUSTRALIA Peter Alberto D'Alessandro, MBBS Hons.
+Randeep Singh Aujla, MBChB ChM FRCS (Tr&Orth) MFSEM, UNITED KINGDOM Jennifer Woodhouse, Msc, AUSTRALIA Michael Andreas Finsterwald, MD, AUSTRALIA Jay R. Ebert, PhD, AUSTRALIA Christopher W. Jones, FAOrthA FRACS PhD MBBS(Hons) BEng(Hons) BCom, AUSTRALIA Piers Yates, MBBS(Hons) BSc(Hons) MRCS(Eng) FRCS(Tr & Orth) FRA, AUSTRALIA Peter D'Alessandro, MBBS Hons.
 (UWA) FRACS FAOrthA, AUSTRALIA David J. Wood, MBBS, FRACS, AUSTRALIA

 University of Western Australia, Perth, Western Australia, AUSTRALIA